-Whether it’s too much time spent indoors, not enough time spent on homework or chores, or what looks like mindless staring at a screen, the parents we’ve spoken to have struggled to accept their child’s preoccupation with gaming.
+Whether it’s too much time spent indoors, not enough time spent on homework or chores, or what looks like mindless staring at a screen, parents we’ve spoke to have struggled to accept their child’s preoccupation with gaming.

 Some have argued that video games are problematic because they diminish a child’s ability to concentrate, others claim the games desensitize children to violence, and many want to draw a line between video games and childhood obesity.

-While the announcement made by the World Health Organization has stoked controversy surrounding the problematic nature of gaming, it has also effectively underlined that where gaming is problematic, it’s symptomatic of a much more serious underlying issue.
+While the announcement made by the World Health Organization has stoked controversy surrounding the problematic nature of gaming, what it has effectively done is underlined that where it’s problematic, it’s symptomatic of a much more serious underlying issue.

 Gaming is considered problematic or disordered if a child isn’t able to control the amount of time he or she spends on video games; if they put gaming before responsibilities at home, homework, time with their friends, team sports or hobbies, and even eating and sleeping; and if they continue to play video games or play them more despite experiencing fallout like the loss of friendships, poor grades, fighting with their parents, and suffering health.

 We’ve written previously that when a child exhibits problematic behavior, while it’s normal to address the behavior first, it’s also vital to look at what underlying dynamics are driving these behaviors.